Skgland/plwm/README.md

 For example, if you start plwm with the default config, you have: `layout = lmaster`, `nmaster = 1`, `mfact = 2/3`, which means that the stack's top window will always be on the left side and occupy 2/3 of the screen width, while the other windows will be in a secondary stack on the right having 1/3 of the screen width.

 Some base promises of this approach:
-* Declarative window management: you only _tell_ your system _what_ window arrangement you want and don't do the movement/resizing (don't need to care about the _how_ - lower cognitive load?)
+* Declarative window management: you only _tell_ your system _what_ window arrangement you want and don't do the movement/resizing (don't need to care about the _how_)
 * When new windows are spawned or old ones close, the layout will adapt automatically
 * Playing with the `layout`, `nmaster`, `mfact` trio, one can cook up mostly any kind of arrangement a situation may need, just with a few keystrokes.
 * 100% of the screen space is utilized at all times, 99% if you use gaps :)